jchryssanthacopoulos/quantum_information/assignment_3/README.md

 5. `nbins`: Number of bins to use to produce histogram
 6. `min_val`: Minimum spacings value of histogram
 7. `max_val`: Maximum spacings value of histogram
-8. `-d/debug`: Flag indicating whether to run in debug mode, which prints the matrix, eigenvalues, spacings, and their average for each sample
+8. `debug`: Flag indicating whether to run in debug mode, which prints the matrix, eigenvalues, spacings, and their average for each sample

 ### Exercise 3